 "I heard three shots.
 Two were one after another, then there was a two- to three-second pause and then the last shot," Messina said.

-He said he saw the microphone that Capoot had been wearing on his uniform dangling over the top of
+He said he saw the microphone that Capoot had been wearing on his uniform dangling over the top of a fence along the side yard of a home at 124 Janice St.

 "I pushed the fence down to get to the backyard.
 I saw Jim lying face-down in the backyard.
 His arms were under his body," Messina testified.